aws-samples/aws-waf-classic-workshop/docs/step-2.md

 ### 2.2.1
 * Navigate to the Amazon Athena console, select the Saved Queries tab;
-* Select the query you want to customize (ScannersProbesLogParser);
+* Select the query you want to customise (ScannersProbesLogParser);

 ![athena-saved-queries](2-01-athena-saved-queries.png)